 If this doesn't work for you, you could try using the Yellow/White/Red AV cable connections on the TV and cable box to connect the two together.

-Want To Learn The Right Way To Trade Options? - See my TastyTrade Review
+The Best Way To Learn Options Trading - See my TastyTrade Review

 Keith's Home Page

 Contents, diagrams, and images Copyright © 2004-2021 Keith Parkansky All rights reserved.

 Certain graphics, symbols, and terms used on this site and in its documents are registered trademarks